Leo2660/random_movie/README.md

 # random_movie

-Select a random movie from a directory chosen by the user
+Select a random movie from a directory chosen by the user.
+Easy and not made well but works for me.

 ## Installation